ELIXIR-Belgium/2019-05-15-Ghent/plan.md

     - collaborators
 - there are different kinds of documentation
   - start with README.md
-  - there (web) tools/plarforms that make it easier:
+  - there are (web) tools/plarforms that make it easier:
     - sphinx
     - readthedocs
-- release on github, connect to zeno, get a DOI
+- release on github, connect to zenodo, get a DOI
 - what other files?
   - CONTRIBUTING.md
   - CITE.cff
     - why citation?
     - we need recognition for software and that will not happen if there is no way to cite software
-  - COC
+  - Code of Conduct
   - requirements.txt/environment.yml
   - CHANGELOG.md
-  - metadata description (codemeta, schema.org, requirements by different journal eg. SoftwareX)
+  - metadata description (codemeta, schema.org, requirements by different journals eg. SoftwareX)
   - license
 - other ways to increase reusability of your software
   - containers (biocontainers)